Rugby league in South Australia: Clubs

-Former Clubs
+Former clubs

 Spencer Gulf & Northern SA

 NRL SA has previously run competitions in the Spencer Gulf region, but the future of these competitions remains unclear as of 2022.

 The Olympic Dam Barbarians based in Roxby Downs have played in various formats including intra club and in the Spencer Gulf competition.
 There have also been efforts to establish the presence of the game in areas including Coober Pedy, however there remains little competitive Rugby League in Northern SA.

 Former Spencer Gulf Rugby League Clubs

 Representative Team

-The South Australian state team play in the Affiliated States Championship along with the other three affiliated states (Victoria, Northern Territory and Western Australia) plus the Australian Police and Australian Defence Force.
+The South Australian state team play in the Affiliated States Championship along with the other three affiliated states (Victoria, Tasmania, Northern Territory and Western Australia) plus the Australian Police and Australian Defence Force.

-The first instance of rugby league being played in South Australia occurred during the 1914 Great Britain Lions tour of Australia and New Zealand, when the touring Lions beat South Australia 101-0 at Hawthorn Oval in front of 2,500 spectators.
+The first instance of rugby league being played in South Australia occurred during the 1914 Great Britain Lions tour of Australia and New Zealand, when the touring Lions beat South Australia 101–0 at Hawthorn Oval in front of 2,500 spectators.

 In 1994 and 1995 the then West End XIII played Victoria at the Melbourne Cricket Ground as the curtain raiser game for the State of Origin games in those years.
 In 1994 the South Australian side had the privilege of being one of the first Rugby League sides to play at that venue in nearly 80 years.

 A South Australian representative side has played a number of games against international touring sides, including the Australian team.

+Largest Rugby League Attendances in South Australia

+The following are the largest rugby league crowds in South Australia.

-Notable South Australian rugby league players
+Notable players

-The following South Australian players have played in the National Rugby League.
+The following South Australian players have played in the National Rugby League or NRL Women's Premiership.